kurtosis-tech/kurtosis/docs/docs/quickstart.md

 ------------

 <details><summary>TL;DR Version</summary>

 This quickstart is in a "code along" format.
-If you'd prefer to dive straight into the code and inner workings of the distributed application we build with Kurtosis here, get [set up](#setup) and then run:
+If you'd prefer to dive straight into the code and inner workings of the distributed app we build here, get [set up](#setup) and run:

 ```bash
 kurtosis run --enclave quickstart github.com/kurtosis-tech/awesome-kurtosis/quickstart